ngua/rumps/TODOS/hierarchy.md

 ## Problem Statement

-The current `SET` implementation in `crates/rumps-storage/src/btree.rs` does not maintain the `has_descendants` flag on ancestor nodes.
+The previous `SET` implementation in `crates/rumps-storage/src/btree.rs` did not maintain the `has_descendants` flag on ancestor nodes.
 This flag is **critical** for MUMPS hierarchical semantics and must be implemented before moving to other primitives.

 ### Why This Is Critical